withoutboats/notty/notty.md

-# Natty Escape Codes
+# Notty Escape Codes

-Natty escape codes are a set of escape-initiated command sequences, intended to be transmitted inline with UTF8 encoded textual data representing the input from and output to a virtual terminal program.
+Notty escape codes are a set of escape-initiated command sequences, intended to be transmitted inline with UTF8 encoded textual data representing the input from and output to a virtual terminal program.
 They are analogous to so-called ANSI escape codes, defined in ECMA-48, and implement much of the same functionality.

-## Structure of Natty Escape Codes
+## Structure of Notty Escape Codes

-All Natty escape codes have the same structure.
+All Notty escape codes have the same structure.
 Written in psuedo-BNF:

 ```
 <CODE>          ::= "\x1b{" <OPCODE> (";" <ARGUMENT>)* ("{" <ATTACHMENT>)* "}"